Weak Lensing Tomographic Redshift Distribution Inference for the Hyper Suprime-Cam Subaru Strategic Program three-year shape catalogue: Introduction

 As mentioned, a second method to constrain $p_{\rm samp}(z)$ are spatial cross-correlations between photometric and spectroscopic samples \citep[e.g.][]{2008ApJ...684...88N, 2013arXiv1303.4722M, 2013MNRAS.433.2857M, 2016MNRAS.462.1683S, 10.1093/mnras/stx691, Morrison2016, 2017arXiv171002517D, 2018MNRAS.477.1664G, 2020A&A...642A.200V, 2021A&A...647A.124H}.
 Since the photometric and spectroscopic samples trace the same underlying dark-matter field, the amplitudes of the two-point function measured between spectroscopic samples (binned in redshift) and the full photometric sample (with no accurate redshift information) can constrain the sample redshift distribution of the full photometric sample $p_{\rm samp}(z)$.
 Redshift-dependent galaxy-dark matter bias of the photometric and spectroscopic samples, cosmic magnification effects \citep[see e.g.][]{2005ApJ...633..589S} and the redshift evolution of the underlying dark-matter density field affect the aforementioned relative redshift bin heights.

 While it is a challenge to correct for these degenerate effects, cross-correlations are one of the most important techniques for $p_{\rm samp}(z)$ calibration today.
-We note that two point statistics from e.g., weak lensing \citep[e.g.][]{2013MNRAS.431.1547B, 2020arXiv201207707S}, or shear-ratios \citep[e.g.][]{2019MNRAS.487.1363P, 2021A&A...645A.105G, 2021arXiv210513542S} can also be used in the context of redshift estimation.
+We note that two point statistics from e.g., weak lensing \citep[e.g.][]{2013MNRAS.431.1547B, 2020arXiv201207707S}, or shear-ratios \citep[e.g.][]{2019MNRAS.487.1363P, 2021A&A...645A.105G, 2021arXiv210513542S, PhysRevD.105.083529} can also be used in the context of redshift estimation.

 However since weak lensing in particular is considered one of the most promising methods to constrain dark energy, photometric redshift estimation is treated in our analysis as a systematic that enters the theoretical modelling of a separate `cosmological' likelihood rather than using WL statistics as a redshift estimation technique.
 Recently, the question of how to integrate redshift uncertainty into a likelihood of two point statistics has been considered \citep{2017MNRAS.466.3558M, 2018arXiv180202581H}, especially in the context of how to combine template fitting and cross correlation measurements \citep{2019arXiv191007127A, 2019MNRAS.483.2801S, 2019MNRAS.483.2487J, 2020MNRAS.491.4768R,2021MNRAS.505.4249M, 2022MNRAS.510.1223G, 2020arXiv201212826C, 2022MNRAS.509.4886R, 2022arXiv220610169Z}.
-In \citet{2022MNRAS.509.4886R}, we developed a Bayesian hierarchical inference framework that self-consistently combines information from both cross-correlation redshift estimation and photometry, specifically discussing aspects of regularization and probability calibration.
+In \citet{2022MNRAS.509.4886R}, we developed a Bayesian hierarchical inference framework that self-consistently combines information from both cross-correlation redshift estimation and photometry, specifically discussing aspects of regularization and probability calibration. \citet{2022MNRAS.509.4886R} validates the basic aspects of our presented methodology using mock data where well-controlled sources of systematics are modelled.
+While the usage of simulated mock data necessarily has limitations, we performed this analysis with the greatest possible realism in mind.
+We found that a hierarchical modelling approach similar to the one presented in this paper can indeed reach the level of accuracy necessary for LSST, as measured using common performance metrics.